getodk/docs/odk1-src/aggregate-aws.rst

 Set up your domain
 ------------------

+.. tip:: EC2 machines use IP addresses which can change if you stop and start (but not reboot) the machine.
+To ensure your Aggregate install will always be reachable using the same IP address, use an Elastic IP by following `these instructions <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html>`_.

 1. Go to the `EC2 - Instances <https://console.aws.amazon.com/ec2/v2/home#Instances:>`_ tab and find your machine.

 2. Take note of the IPv4 Public IP address (e.g., 12.34.56.78) and set a *DNS A record* pointing to it.